jeffreylgoode/Coupon_Project/README.md

 The corresponding project Jupyter note can be found here, [Coupon Project Notebook](Coupon_Project.ipynb).

-The data analyzed can be found here as CSV files along with the original notebook that was part of the dataset provided.
+The data analyzed can be found here as well as the original and edited data CSV files along with the original notebook that was part of the dataset provided.
 [Coupon Project Data](data).
+Plots used in the notebook findings section can also be found here.

 Summary of Findings.
 **The question is will the customer accept the coupon?**  The answer is that a customer will accept a coupon **56.93%** of the time.